-The DFS mass storage file system is covered in detail in chapter 7 of Installing and Using HP BASIC in the MS-DOS Environment.
-In general, any statement in your Series 200/300 program that contains a MSVS (Mass Storage Volume Specifier) will need to be modified to access a DFS volume.
+The DFS mass storage file system is covered in detail in chapter 7 of Installing and Using HP BASIC/DOS 6.2.
+In general, any statement in your BASIC/WS program that contains a MSVS (Mass Storage Volume Specifier) will need to be modified to access a DFS volume.
 A typical MSVS for a LIF volume would be ":,700,0" (to access drive 0 on an external HP-IB disk drive at select code 7, address 00).

-Note You can access LIF volumes on an external HP-IB disk drive with Release II-A. You won't need to modify your Series 200/300 programs unless the address or drive number changes.
+You can access LIF volumes on an external HP-IB disk drive with Release III.
+You won't need to modify your BASIC/WS programs unless the address or drive number changes.
 No software configuration is necessary for an external disk drive.

-You can also access LIF flexible disk volumes using an internal flexible disk drive, but you must first configure the drive using the utility "CONF.EXE" as described in chapter 8 of Installing and Using HP BASIC in the MS-DOS Environment.
+You can also access LIF flexible disk volumes using an internal flexible disk drive, but you must first configure the drive using the utility "CONF.EXE" as described in chapter 8 of Installing and Using HP BASIC/DOS 6.2.
 Note, however, that the new DFS mass storage system provides significantly faster mass storage access.